 The great K.A.
 Letts wrote up “Wonderland” over at her dynamic arts blog, Rustbelt Arts.
 Thanks, Kathleen!
 You are the greatest greatest!
 Read it here!
 “Wonderland” continues its run through this weekend (possibly through Dec.
 2) at the Terhune Gallery in Perrysburg, Ohio.

 For the Cranbrook Art Museum Director Andrew Blauvelt, the suite of four new winter shows came together as part careful planning, part good luck.
 “It was kind of serendipitous, but very lucky,“ said Blauvelt.
-The museum was developing a show around the work of New York-based graphics artist Ryan McGinness, and an exhibition about the early […]
+The museum was developing a show around the work of New York-based graphics artist Ryan McGinness, and […]

 DETROIT — The opening night of Play Room, an exhibition of kinetic and interactive sculptures by Detroit-based artist Andy Malone, had a slightly different vibe than the usual white-cube affair.
-Visitors gathered around tables to lay hands on Malone’s creations, and the air was filled with the playful chatter of children.
-That’s because Malone’s work […]
+Visitors gathered around tables to lay hands on Malone’s creations, and the air was filled with the playful chatter of […]

 From high fashion, to sneaker collecting, to the perfect finish for haberdashery, people love shoes.
-For street use, footwear is a discipline that requires the merging of aesthetics and design; no matter how well they work as vehicles for self-expression, they simply cannot serve as accessories if they are not also, to some degree, functional. […]
+For street use, footwear is a discipline that requires the merging of aesthetics and design; no matter how well they work as vehicles for self-expression, they simply cannot serve as accessories if they are not […]

 LOUISVILLE, Kentucky — At the foot of the stairs leading down into the main gallery space of the 21c Museum Hotel Louisville hangs a kinetic digital portrait of pop star Britney Spears in an ornately gilded frame.
-The video sequence “(Pop) Icon: Britney” (2010) by R. Luke DuBois cycles through still captures from music videos throughout […]
+The video sequence “(Pop) Icon: Britney” (2010) by R. Luke DuBois cycles through still […]